brannondorsey/rust-incompatible-transitive-dependencies/README.md

 * The [Dependency Resolution](https://doc.rust-lang.org/cargo/reference/resolver.html) chapter of the Cargo book, particularly the section on [version incompatibility hazards](https://doc.rust-lang.org/cargo/reference/resolver.html#version-incompatibility-hazards).
 * The "Dependency Resolution with multiple versions?" [question](https://users.rust-lang.org/t/dependency-resolution-with-multiple-versions/81936) on the Rust language users forum (which was part of the motivation to create this example repo).
+* This older post on [version selection in Cargo](https://web.archive.org/web/20180726081617/http://aturon.github.io/2018/07/25/cargo-version-selection/) (circa 2018).
+* A post about this repo on the [r/rust](https://www.reddit.com/r/rust/comments/1evnmh6/can_a_rust_binary_use_incompatible_versions_of/) subreddit with some interesting notes in the comments.